igorkulman/coding-journal/content/post/2021/dealing-with-microsoft-in-wp-times/index.md

 ## Windows Phone app competitions

-Shortly after publishing my first Windows Phone apps I got approached by a developer evangelist from the Slovak branch of Microsoft.
-Seeing my existing apps he offered me a **Nokia Lumia 800 in exchange for publishing 3 new apps in the Slovak Windows Phone Store** and I agreed.
+In 2012 the Czech Microsoft started a **competition giving every developer a Nokia Lumia 800 for publishing 3 apps to the Windows Phone Store**.

-In spring of 2012 first preview of Windows 8 was released and I got access to to it from that developer evangelist.
-I created a **TV Schedule app for Windows 8** which was the absolutely **first Slovak app for Windows 8**.
-He also connected me with Slovak publishing company to create a small weather app for them.
-The relationship was going well.
+The problem was the **quality of those apps did not matter at all**.
+The goal was to increases the number of the apps as much as possible, probably reaching some arbitrary number set by Redmond.

 ![Nokia Lumia 800](lumia.png)

-Meanwhile in the Czech Republic the local Microsoft branch started a **competition giving every developer a Nokia Lumia 800 for publishing 3 apps to the Windows Phone Store**.
-The problem was the quality of those apps did not matter at all.
-The goal was to increases the number of the apps as much as possible, probably reaching some arbitrary number set by Redmond.

 The Czech **Windows Phone Store was flooded by crappy apps created only because of this competition**, not having any real value for the user.
 I remember an app with one input and one button doing some kind of number conversion.